chidori-app/CDRTranslucentSideBar/README.md

 - (void)handlePanGesture:(UIPanGestureRecognizer *)recognizer
 {

-// if you have left and right sidebar, you can control the pan gesture by start point.

-if (recognizer.state == UIGestureRecognizerStateBegan) {
+	// if you have left and right sidebar, you can control the pan gesture by start point. if (recognizer.state == UIGestureRecognizerStateBegan) {
 	CGPoint startPoint = [recognizer locationInView:self.view];

 		// Left SideBar
 		if (startPoint.x < self.view.bounds.size.width / 2.0) {
 			self.sideBar.isCurrentPanGestureTarget = YES;
 		}
 		// Right SideBar
 		else {
 			self.rightSideBar.isCurrentPanGestureTarget = YES;
 		}
 	}

 	[self.sideBar handlePanGestureToShow:recognizer inView:self.view];
 	[self.rightSideBar handlePanGestureToShow:recognizer inView:self.view];

 	// if you have only one sidebar, do like following

 	// self.sideBar.isCurrentPanGestureTarget = YES;
 	//[self.sideBar handlePanGestureToShow:recognizer inView:self.view];
 }

 ```

+##Example
+See the sample project `CDRTranslucentSideBar.xcodeproj`.

 ##Credits
 CDRTranslucentSideBar was originally created by [Masamichi Ueta](http://www.uetamasamichi.com) in the development of [Chidori](http://chidori.nscallop.jp).